azamora2/W251/HW11/README.md

 - What parameters did you change?
+I changes the density of the first layer, the density of the second layer
-- What values did you try?
+- What values did you try? for the first layer I started in 100 and went up to 600, and for the second layer I started in 100 as well and went up to 300
 - Did you try any other changes that made things better or worse?
+I assigned a maximum number of steps per episode so that the model would train faster
 - Did they improve or degrade the model?
 Did you have a test run with 100% of the scores above 200?
+The chages improved the model an improved the ability to train the model.
+I did not have a test run with 100% of the scores above 200, a few of them were below
-- Based on what you observed, what conclusions can you draw about the different parameters and their values?
+- Based on what you observed, what conclusions can you draw about the different parameters and their values? that the more nuerons that a layer has the bettwer the network is going to be at generating the appropiate results and at learning
-- What is the purpose of the epsilon value?
+- What is the purpose of the epsilon value? epsilon is the value that decides whether we are using the Q-function to determine our next action or whether we take a random sample of the action space.
+This is good because we are not stopping to explore after we found a Q-value greater zero.
+Instead we are starting off exploring the action space and after every game played we decrease epsilon until reaching minimum.
+With enough exploration done, we can start exploiting the learnt.
 - Describe "Q-Learning".
+Q-learning is a model-free reinforcement learning algorithm used to make an agent learn what action to take under what circumstances.
+Q-learning is a process that gives a neral network a memory in form of a Q-table.
+The table consists of size states x actions and stores a value for each state-action combination.
+The values in the table are called Q-values and estimate the reward we get by taking a certain action.
+Q-values represent the “quality” of an action taken from that state.
+Higher Q-values imply better chances of getting greater rewards.